-MedPay is actually a very useful tool that most people are unaware that they have access to.
-To break it down, MedPay Insurance, as defined by the Department of Motor Vehicles, is coverage that helps to pay the medical expenses for those who have been injured due to a car accident – no matter who is at fault.
-MedPay can pay for all or most of your medical bills that are directly related to the injuries you sustained in your accident.
-Though MedPay is not mandatory in the state of California, it is recommended by insurance companies – you have the opportunity to set your MedPay limit; which ranges anywhere from $1,000-$100,000.
+MedPay is actually a very useful tool that most people are unaware that they have access to. to break it down, MedPay Insurance is coverage that helps to pay the medical expenses for those who suffer from injuries in a car accident.
+No matter who is at fault.
+MedPay pays for all or most of your medical bills that are directly related to the injuries sustained in your accident.
+Though MedPay is not mandatory in the state of California, most insurance companies recommend it.
+You have the opportunity to set your MedPay limit; which ranges anywhere from $1,000-$100,000.

 What is MedPay?

 The basics of MedPay states that if you or any passengers in your vehicle are injured in an accident, MedPay will cover your medical bills.
-MedPay can reimburse you for reasonable and necessary medical treatment that you have received due to the direct result of your accident.
+MedPay can reimburse you for necessary medical treatment that you receive as the direct result of your accident.

 Medical care should meet the following criteria: